-Tickets To Disney World For Florida Residents
+Tickets to Disney World for Florida Residents in 2026

-Head over to our tickets site to save money on Annual Passes to Disney World.
+Head to our tickets site to save money on Annual Passes to Disney World.
 We have some of the best discounts available today.
 Beat the gate prices and reduce your holiday costs.

 Eligibility for Discount Tickets

-• Florida driver’s license
+- Florida driver’s license

-• Florida state-issued ID card (must have Florida address)
+- Florida state-issued ID card (must have Florida address)

-• Florida voter’s registration card with corresponding picture ID
+- Florida voter’s registration card with corresponding picture ID

-• Florida college ID
+- Florida college ID

-• Florida-based military ID
+- Florida-based military ID

 Single and Multi-Day Disney World Tickets for Florida Residents

-• a single day Florida Resident ticket to either Disney’s Magic Kingdom, Disney’s Epcot, Hollywood Studios or Animal Kingdom
+- A single day Florida Resident ticket to either Disney’s Magic Kingdom, Disney’s Epcot, Hollywood Studios, or Animal Kingdom

 Walt Disney World Florida Resident Annual Passes

-New Walt Disney World Annual Pass Options
+Current Walt Disney World Annual Pass Options

-• Disney Pixie Dust Pass — available to Florida Residents only, equivalent to the old Disney Weekday Select Pass
+- Disney Pixie Dust Pass - available to Florida Residents only, equivalent to the old Disney Weekday Select Pass

-• Disney Pirate Pass — available to Florida Residents only, somewhere between the old Disney Theme Park Select Pass and Disney Silver Pass
+- Disney Pirate Pass - available to Florida Residents only, somewhere between the old Disney Theme Park Select Pass and Disney Silver Pass

-• Disney Sorcerer Pass — available to Florida Residents and Disney Vacation Club (DVC) members only, similar to the old Disney Gold Pass
+- Disney Sorcerer Pass - available to Florida Residents and Disney Vacation Club (DVC) members only, similar to the old Disney Gold Pass

-This gives you digital access any digital photographs taken on the rides or by the official Disney PhotoPass photographers.
+This gives you digital access to any digital photographs taken on the rides or by the official Disney PhotoPass photographers.

 Walt Disney World Annual Pass Differences

-• complimentary standard parking
+- Complimentary standard parking

-• up to 20% discount on selected merchandise and food
+- Up to 20% discount on selected merchandise and food

-• discounts on other Disney offerings
+- Discounts on other Disney offerings

-• pass holder perks like fridge magnets and artwork prints, especially during the Epcot festivals
+- Passholder perks like fridge magnets and artwork prints, especially during the Epcot festivals

 Walt Disney World Annual Pass Blockout Dates